david-drew/OpenVINO-Custom-Layers/README.2019.md

 9. Compile the C++ extension library:<br>
-    * We're building the back-end C++ library to be used by the Inference Engine for executing the cosh layer.
+    * We're building the back-end C++ library to be used by the Inference Engine for executing the cosh layer.<br>
     ```
 	cd ~/cl_cosh/user_ie_extensions/cpu
     ```